knz/programming-in-c/assignments/1_infix2rpn/README.rst

 - +1pt if your converter processes expressions without grouping and a single precedence level properly.
 - +1pt if your converter processes expressions with grouping and a single precedence level properly.
 - +1pt if your converter processes expressions with multiple precedence levels properly.
-- +0,5pt if your converter detects input errors properly and reports a correct exit code.
+- +0,5pt if your converter detects invalid characters and improperly matched parentheses properly and reports a correct exit code.
 - -1pt if ``valgrind`` reports errors while running your converter.
 - -1pt if ``clang -W -Wall`` reports warnings when compiling your code.

 The following extra features will be tested to obtain higher grades, but only if you have obtained a minimum of 5 points on the list above already:

-- +1pt if your converter handles spacing properly.
+- +1pt if your converter properly ignores spaces in the input.
 - +1pt if your converter also supports *left-associative* exponentiation at a higher precedence level than multiplication, that is, ``2*a^b^c`` is an expression and is equivalent to